Salvator Rosa: Early life

-Rosa was born in Arenella, at that time in the outskirts of Naples, on either 20 June 20 or 21 July 1615.
+Rosa was born in Arenella, at that time on the outskirts of Naples, on either 20 June 20 or 21 July 1615.
 His mother was Giulia Greca Rosa, a member of one of the Greek families of Sicily.
 His father, Vito Antonio de Rosa, a land surveyor, urged his son to become a lawyer or a priest, and entered him into the convent of the Somaschi Fathers.
 Yet Salvator showed a preference for the arts and secretly worked with his maternal uncle, Paolo Greco, to learn about painting.
 He soon transferred himself to the tutelage of his brother-in-law Francesco Fracanzano, a pupil of Ribera, and afterward to either Aniello Falcone, a contemporary of Domenico Gargiulo, or to Ribera.
 Some sources claim he spent time living with roving bandits.
 At the age of seventeen, his father died; his mother was destitute with at least five children, and Salvatore found himself without financial support and the head of a household looking to him for support.

 He continued his apprenticeship with Falcone, helping him complete his battlepiece canvases.
 In that studio, it is said that Giovanni Lanfranco took notice of his work, and advised him to relocate to Rome, where he stayed from 1634 until 1636.

 Returning to Naples, he began painting haunting landscapes, overgrown with vegetation, or jagged beaches, mountains, and caves.
 Rosa was among the first to paint "romantic" landscapes, with a special turn for scenes of picturesque, often turbulent and rugged scenes peopled with shepherds, brigands, seamen, soldiers.
 These early landscapes were sold cheaply through private dealers.

 He returned to Rome in 1638–39, where he was housed by Cardinal Francesco Maria Brancaccio, bishop of Viterbo.
 For the Chiesa Santa Maria della Morte in Viterbo, Rosa painted the first of his few altarpieces, the Incredulity of Thomas.